tiagoAry15/tiagoAry15/README.md

 ## Hi, Tiago here!
 Just a Software Developer dreaming big
 - 🎓 Graduated in Computer Science from the University of Fortaleza
 - 💻 Back End Developer focused on creating scalable solutions
-- 🇺🇸 Fluent in English,
+- 🇺🇸 Fluent in English

 ---

 ### About Me:
-I specialize in creating back-end solutions with a focus on scalability and efficiency.
-Always looking for open-source projects and continuously learning new technologies and putting it to work.
+I specialize in creating back-end solutions focused on scalability, efficiency, and delivering real impact.
+With experience in designing and implementing robust systems, I enjoy learning cutting-edge technologies to stay ahead in the field.

-- Restful APIs with Spring Boot
-- Microsservices Architechture
+- ⚙️ Development of **RESTful APIs** with **Spring Boot**
+- 🖥️ Expertise in **Microservices Architecture** for modular and scalable systems
-- CI/CD Pipelines with Docker, GitHub Actions and Jenkins
+- 🚀 Implementation of CI/CD Pipelines using **Docker**, **GitHub Actions**, and **Jenkins**
-- Unit tests and Integration tests with JUNIT
+- 🧪 Thorough testing with **JUnit** to ensure software quality
+- 🤝 Skilled in team collaboration and communication with technical and non-technical stakeholders

+🎯 Outside of work, I practice **Karate**, play some 🎶 **Music**, and unwind with 🎮 **Video Games**.

 ---

 ### GitHub Stats: